MurageKabui/PhoneDo/README.md

 ## Terminal

-A built-in TUI for diagnostics and script execution.
+A built-in terminal for diagnostics and script execution.

 | Command | Description |
 |:---|:---|